 General

 The Dignity in Schools Campaign’s Model School Code on Education & Dignity presents a set of recommended policies to schools, districts and legislators to help end school pushout and build a school system that supports all children and young people in reaching their full potential.
 The Code is the culmination of several years of research and dialogue with students, parents, educators, advocates and researchers.
-The full code was published in October of 2013; sections on combating the criminalization of students were updated in October of 2018.
+The full code was published in October of 2013; sections on combating the criminalization of students were updated in October of 2018.- Read the 2013 Model Code executive summary and full Code

 In 2016, the Dignity in Schools Campaign developed a set of policy recommendations for schools, districts, states and federal policy-makers to end the regular presence of law enforcement in schools.
 Read the policy recommendations and the resource guide